 Distinguishing investors based on environmental criteria.
-In the nondiscrimination provisions (national treatment and most favored nation treatment) there is no clarity regarding the extent to which environmental criteria can be used as the basis to fairly distinguish between investors.
+In the non-discrimination provisions (national treatment and most favored nation treatment) there is no clarity regarding the extent to which environmental criteria can be used as the basis to fairly distinguish between investors.
 In particular, there is no explanatory note that would ensure that future panels are guided by a notion of "like circumstances" that would accept environmental criteria as an important part of the like circumstances analysis.
 The classic example is in regulating point source pollution of a river.
 The absorptive capacity of the river system could, for example, allow five sources of pollution without significant harm, but a sixth could create too heavy a load and result in significant environmental harm.
 Would national treatment require the sixth facility (identical in everyway to the first five, but for foreign ownership) to be compensated if it is not allowed to operate?
 The negotiators have demonstrated at numerous points in the text a willingness to try to provide panels with guidance, and the failure to do so here is puzzling - particularly, as noted below, when there is no general environmental exception for the investment chapter.

 Lack of environmental exception.
-We are of the view that the failure to include a general environmental exception to the investment chapter is a further indication that international investment rules remain a significant threat to environmental and other policies enacted by governments to further the public interest.
+The failure to include a general environmental exception to the investment chapter is a further indication that international investment rules remain a significant threat to environmental and other policies enacted by governments to further the public interest.
+The so-called exception in Article 10.11 of CAFTA is merely an exercise in circular logic and fails to provide a meaningful safe harbor for legitimate environmental and public health measures.
 If, as the supporters of strong investment protections argue, such rules pose no threat to legitimate environmental regulations or actions of government, then why not ensure that result by clearly carving out such regulations from the ambit of the rules?
-The Chile agreement does so in Article 2 of the Exceptions Chapter for other portions of the agreement, but not for investment.
-The approach in Article XX of the GATT (incorporated in Article 2), if applied to investment, would ensure that governments are not required to compensate investors for the consequences of entirely legitimate and reasonable environmental regulation.
+The approach in Article XX of the GATT, if applied to investment, would ensure that governments are not required to compensate investors for the consequences of entirely legitimate and reasonable environmental regulation.
 As noted above, the failure to explicitly include environmental factors in the like circumstances analysis heightens the need for an effective environmental exception.

-In addition, we note that like NAFTA, the Chile text includes a carve-out from the expropriation provision for tax laws.
-(Article 4 of Exceptions Chapter.)
+In addition, we note that like NAFTA, the CAFTA text includes a carve-out from the expropriation provision for tax laws (Article 21.3).
 This includes a mechanism by which the home and host countries can agree to disallow a claim for expropriation based on a tax measure.
-In our view, environmental regulations serve societal objectives every bit as important as tax structures.
+In our view, environmental and public health regulations serve societal objectives every bit as important as tax structures.
 The willingness to create a mechanism for governments to preclude an expropriation challenge for tax laws but not environmental laws again raises a question of whether the agreements strike the proper balance among the economic and non-economic objectives of government.

 Performance requirements.
 The performance requirements section includes a puzzling environmental exception for some but not all of its provisions.
-The exception (Article 10.6(3)(c)) singles out some paragraphs and not others and directs that they not be construed in a way to prevent a Party from adopting or maintaining legitimate environmental measures.
+The exception singles out some paragraphs and not others and directs that they not be construed in a way to prevent a Party from adopting or maintaining legitimate environmental measures.
 Does this mean that the paragraphs not mentioned may be construed to prevent a Party from adopting or maintaining legitimate environmental measures?
 If not, then why not apply the exception more broadly?